-- 1. These things the disciples did not understand at first The eleven followers of Christ that remained after the resurrection, once and for all, by the influence of the Holy Spirit in their lives, gained a full knowledge and complete understanding of all that took place on this day. - 2.
-When Jesus was glorified All that took place became vividly clear when Christ was exposed to the disciples in His perfect most excellent nature. - a) Only when Jesus was glorified, only when the Spirit had come to instruct and bring the things of Christ to their remembrance (7:39; 14:26), did the disciples view this whole scene in the light of Scripture and the plan of God.8 - 3.
-They remembered that these things were written The Holy Spirit blessed the disciples to recall all that was prescribed by God, in His Word, that must be fulfilled from the Holy Scriptures. - a) The Holy Spirit would open their eyes to the meaning of the Old Testament Scriptures, Jesus' fulfillment of prophecy, and remind them of this and other messianic predictions (14:26; see also Luke 24:25-35, 44-48).9 - 4.
-They had done these things to Him These things were initiated by those who on their own feel-will decided to celebrate the powerful manifestations of God's nature through Christ.
+- 1. These things the disciples did not understand at first The eleven followers of Christ that remained after the resurrection, once and for all, by the influence of the Holy Spirit in their lives came, gained a full knowledge and complete understanding of all that took place on this day. - 2.
+When Jesus was glorified All that took place became vividly clear when Christ was exposed to the disciples in His perfect and most excellent nature. - a) Only when Jesus was glorified, only when the Spirit had come to instruct and bring the things of Christ to their remembrance (7:39; 14:26), did the disciples view this whole scene in the light of Scripture and the plan of God.10 - 3.
+They remembered that these things were written The Holy Spirit blessed the disciples to recall all that was prescribed by God, in His Word, that must be fulfilled from the Holy Scriptures.